 3D BIM model of Gumpendorfer Straße Metro Station

-Since adding the NavVis Indoor Mobile Mapping System (IMMS) to its arsenal of surveying tools, the VS team has been able to scan large indoor spaces much faster, making it much more efficient to update BIM models for existing buildings.
-But the real selling point, they tell us, is that captured building data is no longer just for BIM users.
-Potential customers are always delighted to find out that they will get browser-based, virtual access to their buildings, which means they can “walkthrough” it from their desktop and use it to verify measurements remotely.
+Since adding the NavVis Indoor Mobile Mapping System (IMMS) to its arsenal of surveying tools, the team at Vermessung Schubert has been able to scan large indoor spaces much faster, making it much more efficient to update BIM models for existing buildings.
+But the real selling point, they tell us, is that captured building data and creating 3D models is no longer just for BIM users.
+Potential customers are always delighted to find out that they will get browser-based, virtual access to their buildings, which means they can “walk through” it from their desktop and use it to verify measurements remotely.

-Of course, there are now a few reality capture technologies on the market.
+Of course, there are now various reality capture software and hardware solutions on the market.
 But very few are suitable for being deployed in large indoor environments – that is what sets the NavVis IMMS apart.
-Transportation facilities are, for example, notoriously difficult to capture: large, open spaces, often with long tunnels and corridors, and full of stressed out travellers running around at peak times.
+Transportation facilities are, for example, notoriously difficult to capture: large, open spaces, often with long tunnels and corridors, and full of stressed out travelers running around at peak times.
 Gumpendorfer Straße Station is a perfect example of this type of complex indoor environment.
-The VS team had to capture open spaces, long platforms and even the small technical rooms that keep the trains running.
+The Vermessung Schubert team had to capture open spaces, long platforms and even the small technical rooms that keep the trains running.

 Panoramic image of the metro station under poor lighting captured by NavVis IMMS